tleonhardt/practical_cryptography_engineering/README.md

     * Takes arguments on command line and produces output to file
 * aesgcm_file.py
     * Python code example of file-based AES-256 GCM, works with aesgcm_file.c

+The following example uses the PyNaCl wrapper around libsodium along with the **SecretBox** authenticated encryption API.
+* nacl_symmetric_gen.py
+    * Generates a random 256-bit (32-byte) secret symmetric key and saves it to a file
+    * Then uses it to encrypt a fixed message and verify that it can decrypt it and get the same message

 Key Exchange
 ------------
+These code examples use an Elliptic-curve Diffie-Hellman [ECDH](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie–Hellman) key agreement protocol to establish a shared secret over an insecure channel.
+The C code examples use the mbedTLS library, while the Python examples use the cryptography module.

 * ecdh.c
     * Elliptic Curve Diffie-Hellman key exchange C code example
 * ecdh.py